Marat/Sade: Productions

+The play debuted on April 29, 1965 at the Schiller Theater in West Berlin.
+It was directed by Konrad Swinarski, with incidental music composed by Hans-Martin Majewski.

 In 1964 the play was translated by Geoffrey Skelton with lyric adaptation by Adrian Mitchell and staged by the Royal Shakespeare Company.
 Peter Brook directed a cast that included Ian Richardson as the herald, Clive Revill as Marat, Patrick Magee as de Sade and Glenda Jackson as Charlotte Corday.

 After two previews, the Broadway production opened on 27 December 1965 at the Martin Beck Theatre and ran for 145 performances.
 Richardson took over the role of Marat, while Magee and Jackson reprised the roles they had originated in London.

 The play won the Tony Award for Best Play, and Brook was named Best Director.
 Additional awards went to Magee for Best Performance by a Featured Actor in a Play and Gunilla Palmstierna-Weiss for her Costume Design.
 Jackson lost the Tony Award for Best Performance by a Featured Actress in a Play to Zoe Caldwell.
 It also won the 1966 New York Drama Critics' Circle Award for Best Play.

 In Australia, the play was directed by Edgar Metcalfe in 1966 at the Playhouse Theatre in Perth.
 It played for six weeks.
 The cast included Alan Lander as Marat and Eileen Colocott as Charlotte Corday.
 Other cast members included Peter Collingwood as the Marquis de Sade, James Beattie, Rosemary Barr, Peter Morris, Chris Johnson, Ken Gregory and Roland Rocchiccioli.
 The set was designed by Ted Dombowski.